-Parnassus lifts to Heav'n its honour'd head; Where from the deluge sav'd, by heav'n's com-Deucalion leading Pyrrha, hand in hand, [mand,] Re-peopled all the desolated land.
+While, from his eye's insufferable light, \$45 Disease and Death recoil'd, in headlong flight.
+Of this great temple, thro' all time renown'd, Sunk in oblivion, no remains are found.
+Contiguous here, with hallow'd woods o'erspread, Parnassus lifts to heaven its honor'd head; 350 Where from the deluge sav'd, by Heaven's command, Deucalion leading Pyrrha, hand in hand, Repeopled all the desolated land.
 Around the scene unfading laurels grow, And aromatic flowers for ever blow.
-The winged choirs, on every tree above, Carol sweet numbers thro' the vocal grove ; While, o'er th' eternal spring that smiles beneath, Young zephyrs, born on rosy pinions, breathe, Fair daughters of the sun! the sacred Nine Here wake to ecstasy their songs divine; Or crown'd with myrtle, in some sweet alcove, Attune the tender strings to bleeding love.
+355 The winged choirs, on every tree above, Carol sweet numbers thro' the vocal grove; While, o'er th' eternal spring that smiles beneath, Young zephyrs, borne on rosy pinions, breathe.
+Fair daughters of the sun! the sacred nine, 360 Here wake to extasy their songs divine; Or crown'd with myrtle, in some sweet alcove, Attune the tender strings to bleeding love.
 All sadly sweet the balmy currents roll; Soothing to softest peace the tortur'd soul.
+365

-While hill and vale with choral voice around, The music of immortal harps resound, Fair Pleasure leads in dance the happy hours, Still scatt'ring where she moves Elysian flow'rs!
-Even now the strains, with sweet contagion fraught.
-Shed a delicious languor o'er the thought-Adieu, ye vales, that smiling peace bestow, Where Eden's blossoms ever-vernal blow!
-Adieu, ye streams, that o'er enchanted ground In lucid maze th' Aonian hill surround!
-Ye fairy scenes where Fancy loves to dwell, And young delight, for ever, O farewell!
+While hill and vale with choral voice around, The music of immortal harps resound, Fair pleasure leads in dance the happy hours, Still scattering where she moves Elysian flowers !-Even now the strains, with sweet contagion fraught,

+Shed a delicious languor o'er the thought-Adieu, ye vales, that smiling peace bestow.
+Where Eden's blossoms ever-vernal blow!
+Adieu, ye streams, that o'er enchanted ground.
+In lucid maze th' Aonian hill surround !
+Ye fairy scenes where Fancy loves to dwell.
+And young Delight, for ever oh farewel!
 The soul with tender luxury you fill, And o'er the sense Lethean dews distil!
-Awake, O Memory, from th' inglorious dream !
+Awake, O MEMORY, from th' inglorious dream !
 With brazen lungs resume the kindling theme!
-Collect thy pow'rs! arouse thy vital fire!
-Ye spirits of the storm, my verse inspire!
-Hoarse as the whirlwinds that enrage the main, In torrents pour along the swelling strain!
+381 Collect thy powers! arouse thy vital fire!
+Ye spirits of the storm my verse inspire!
+Hoarse as the whirlwinds that enrage the main.
+In torrent pour along the swelling strain!

-Now, borne impetuous o'er the boiling deeps, Her course to Attic shores the vessel keeps: The pilots, as the waves behind her swell, Still with the wheeling stern their force repel, For, this assuatt should either quarter feel, Again to flank the tempest she might reel.
-The steersmen every bidden turn apply; To right and left the spokes alternate fly,
+Now, borne impetuous o'er the boiling deeps, Her course to Attic shores the vessel keeps: The pilots, as the waves behind her swell, Still with the wheeling stern their force repel.
+For, this assault should either quarter feel, Again to flank the tempest she might reel.
+The steersmen every bidden turn apply; To right and left the spokes alternate fly.
+Thus when some conquer'd host retreats in fear, The bravest leaders guard the broken rear : Indignant they retire, and long oppose Superior armies that around them close; Still shield the flanks; the routed squadrons join; And guide the flight in one embodied line.
+So they direct the flying bark before Th' impelling floods, that lash her to the shore.
+As some benighted traveller, thro' the shade, Explores the devious path with heart dismay'd:

-[•] The quarter is the hinder part of a ship's side; or that part which is near the stern.
+Ver.
+390. The quarter is the hinder part of a ship's side; or that part which is near the stern.